 Also, even skilled writers aren’t necessarily good at writing blog posts, and they might not understand the first thing about proper SEO.
 That’s why most companies (that take their website seriously) hire an external company to do their blog writing.

 But How Can Someone Outside of My Industry Write About My Company?

 This is a question we get all the time.
 The truth is, the large majority of successful marketing you see in the world was created by a team or a person that doesn’t actually work in the industry it’s marketing.

-Speaking for myself as the lead writer here at Launch Runner, I can tell you that I have a four-year degree in writing.
+Speaking as someone with a background in blogging for other companies, I can tell you that I have a four-year degree in writing.
 I was trained to write about things I don’t understand or don’t know anything about and sound like I do.

-All of our marketing staff is college educated and professionally trained to research your industry and craft content that’s accurate, relevant, and good for search engines.
-It’s easier for some of our clients than others, and that’s why we tailor our approach for each business.
+Many of these people are college educated and professionally trained to research your industry and craft content that’s accurate, relevant, and good for search engines.

-If you have the ideas, but struggle to find the words, we can take your thoughts and create some great posts out of them.
+If you have the ideas, but struggle to find the words, a writer can take them and form them into a cohesive post.

 If you’re willing to share knowledge and answer questions, but don’t have the time or energy to take an active role, you can find writers to work with that as well.

 And if you don’t want to have any part in it, and you simply want someone creating and posting content on your website, you can go that route.
 However, we’d suggest you at least monitor what’s being put on your blog to ensure its accuracy.